 Either way, it doesn’t sound good.
 The value of the damage should not trump lives affected in the media coverage.
 And there shouldn’t be a difference between lives in rich and poor countries, and white and non-white countries.

-Thou shalt give equal worth to tragedies that occur in non-English speaking countries as to those that occur in English speaking countries
+Thou shalt give equal worth to tragedies that occur in non-English speaking countries as to those that occur in non-English speaking countries